-‘Everything Everywhere All at Once’s’ multiverse is a beautifully messy ode to the internet
+‘Everything Everywhere All at Once’ is a mesmerizing ode to the internet

 As they began outlining their multiverse movie, the two kept getting stuck on the Multiverse Movie Problem.
 “It got really frustrating,” Scheinert recalled.
 And then it hit them.
 “What if we made a multiverse movie that went so far into the idea of an infinite number of universes that it went to the conclusion of, well, nothing matters?”
 Then from there, said Kwan, they wondered, “Can we as filmmakers, pull them back, and give them a hug?”

-The result is not really a multiverse movie; it’s not any certain kind of movie because it explodes the concept of genre altogether.
-What looks at times like a real-life anime on acid is at the same time mesmerizing and gut-wrenchingly hilarious and far more affecting than anyone might expect from any kind of movie.
-It’s already a hit, too, breaking records for an A24-distributed film before its nationwide release this week, and earning rave reviews; on the crowdsourced review website Letterboxd, it has a 4.6, making it the site’s highest-rated movie.
+The result is not really a multiverse movie, or any certain kind of movie, because it explodes genre altogether.
+What looks at once like a real-life anime on acid is also mesmerizing and gut-wrenchingly hilarious and far more affecting than anyone might expect from any kind of movie.
+It’s already a hit, too, breaking records for an A24-distributed film before its nationwide release this week, and earning rave reviews; on the crowdsourced review website Letterboxd, it has a 4.6, making it the site’s highest-rated title.

-Choosing to attack that Multiverse Movie Problem, “I think is what saved us,” said Kwan.
-In a universe of too many multiverse movies, he remembered thinking, “This is gonna be something that no one else will want to do.
+Figuring out how to avoid the physical and metaphysical pitfalls of the multiverse, how to find meaning in a bewildering infinity, “I think is what saved us,” said Kwan.
+In a universe of too many multiverse movies, he remembered thinking, “this is gonna be something that no one else will want to do.
 Because it’s impossible.”

 Universes collide

 Everything starts in a familiar kind of universe, where Michelle Yeoh is Evelyn, a Chinese American laundromat owner trying to cope with a looming tax audit.
-But as Lunar New Year approaches, there’s trouble brewing: her husband (Ke Huy Quan, of The Goonies) has grown distant, her wayward teenage daughter (Stephanie Hsu) is spending more time with her new girlfriend, and her elderly father (played by James Hong, of, among other things, Big Trouble in Little China) has just arrived from China.
+But as Lunar New Year approaches, there’s trouble brewing: her husband (Ke Huy Quan, of The Goonies and Indiana Jones And The Temple Of Doom) has grown distant, her wayward teenage daughter (Stephanie Hsu) is spending more time with her new girlfriend, and her elderly father (played by James Hong, of, among other things, Big Trouble in Little China) has just arrived from China.
 And the tax audit (conducted by a creepier-than-ever Jamie Lee Curtis) is drowning her in receipts and threatening to end her business.

 But suddenly, universes collide, and an alternate-universe version of her husband arrives to inform Evelyn that now the future of the multiverse, too, depends on her.
 To tap into their own superhero-like versions of themselves, she and other characters must do increasingly absurd things, like eat chapstick and stick pointy things in their butts.
-And soon, we are zooming into kaleidoscopic worlds where people have hotdog fingers or Jenny Slate wields a chihuahua like a mace, or a universe under threat from a black hole that is actually the center of a gigantic Everything bagel (everything defined literally here).
-“The bagel becomes the truth,” explains Jobu Tabacky, a bizarro, omnipotent version of Evelyn’s daughter, and the truth is that “nothing matters.”
+And soon, we are hopscotching into kaleidoscopic worlds where people have hotdog fingers or Jenny Slate wields a chihuahua like a mace, or where the universe is under threat from a black hole that is actually the center of a gigantic Everything bagel.
+Covered in literally everything (“hopes and dreams,” “every breed of dog,” “every last personal ad on Craigslist”), the bagel becomes “the truth,” explains Jobu Tabacky, a bizarro, omnipotent version of Evelyn’s daughter, and the truth is that “nothing matters.”

-It’s impossible to explain much of this, though it’s still not as complicated as whatever is happening in Tenet.
-But through all its chaos and stupidity and anomie, we come to see that even in the bewildering infinity of the multiverse, our smallest decisions still matter.
-Our personal choices, especially how we choose to treat ourselves and others, can fork our timelines in consequential directions.
-Even a seemingly meaningless world still has meaning . . . because we humans create it.
+It’s impossible to explain much of this, though it’s still not as convoluted as whatever is happening in Tenet.
+But amid all the chaos and anomie and stupidity and infinity of the multiverse, we follow Evelyn to a liberating realization: Even a seemingly meaningless world still has meaning . . . because we humans create it.
+We make meaning in the ways we treat ourselves and others, and even the tiniest decisions can fork our timelines in consequential directions.

-To get there, Daniels would need to go on their own confounding journey.
+To describe all of this, Daniels would have to go on their own confounding journey.
 “We were biting off a question we don’t know the answer to,” Scheinert said.
 “And then we were like, Ooh, let’s work on that for a few years because I’m pretty sure I won’t get bored, because I’ve got something kind of scary to chew on.”

-The two Daniels first met nearly two decades ago in an animation class at Emerson College, but they didn’t start experimenting together until after graduation while both were teaching at a filmmaking summer camp, and Kwan got a new Canon 5D Mark II.
+The two Daniels first met fifteen years ago in an animation class at Emerson College, but they didn’t start experimenting together until after graduation while both were teaching at a filmmaking summer camp, and Kwan got a new Canon 5D Mark II.
 “We started making silly, stupid internet videos—this was 2010, so YouTube was just happening, Vimeo was just starting to really become a thing,” he said.
 “And we actually stumbled upon this weird, beautiful alchemy mostly because you know, [Scheinert] was a big fan of Tim and Eric and that kind of stuff.
 And I have good taste.”

 “He watches more reality TV than I do,” Scheinert fired back.